Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Introduction

 By careful design, our preprocessing transformations and architecture enforce smoothness of choice probabilities with respect to the inputs: the deterministic utilities and corresponding scale (covariance) matrix.
 We use Sobolev training \citep{czarnecki2017sobolev} to match emulator gradients to those of the log choice probabilities.
 Together, these design choices enable reliable use of automatic differentiation for downstream model-fitting and inference tasks.

-With a pretrained emulator, generalizing from logit to probit (or any other error distribution) requires only the replacement of closed-form softmax probabilities with emulator evaluations of choice probabilities when forming the likelihood.
+With a pretrained emulator, generalizing from logit to probit (or another error distribution) requires only the replacement of closed-form softmax probabilities with emulator evaluations of choice probabilities when forming the likelihood.
 In the probit case, given a fixed computational budget, we show via simulations that an ML estimator using our amortized inference procedure matches or exceeds the performance of one using the GHK algorithm in terms of estimation error and coverage rates.
 Furthermore, our approach can easily handle models other than MNP where an efficient simulation algorithm like GHK is unavailable.

 For concreteness, much of our exposition focuses on MNP models.
 However, the emulator approach and supporting theory are largely agnostic to the assumed parametric form of the errors.
-Generalizing to other error distributions (e.g., correlated Gumbel) is straightforward, requiring only modest changes to the training data generation and emulator inputs.
+Generalizing to other error distributions (e.g., multivariate-$t$) is straightforward, requiring only modest changes to the training data generation and emulator inputs.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:literature} summarizes related literature on choice modeling.
-Section~\ref{sec:setup} describes the MNP model and our inferential goals.
+Section~\ref{sec:setup} describes the family of correlated discrete choice models we consider and their properties.
 Section~\ref{sec:design} presents the emulator architecture and training procedure.
 Section~\ref{sec:theory} establishes the theoretical properties of the architecture and emulator-based estimators.
 Section~\ref{sec:simulation} presents simulation results, and Section~\ref{sec:conclusion} concludes.